 A Community Needs Assessment survey and three public meetings were held to gather citizen input for the development of the 2020-2024 Consolidated Plan.
 As detailed in the Consolidated Plan, a total of 529 survey responses were received, and the public meetings were attended by community residents, as well as public agencies, nonprofit agencies, and Neighborhood Council members.
-For the development of this 2021 Annual Action Plan, a public needs hearing was held by the City Commission on May 4, 2021; a Neighborhood Council of Councils meeting was held on May 25, 2021; and a 15-day public comment period on the proposed Plan was provided from June 7, 2021 through June 21, 2021.
+For the development of this 2022 Annual Action Plan, a public needs hearing was held by the City Commission on April 5, 2022; a 30-day public comment period on the proposed Plan was provided from May 16, 2022 through June 15, 2022; a public meeting at the City Commission was held on June 21, 2022, and a final public hearing was held at the City Commission Meeting on July 5, 2022.
 All public comments received and themes addressed in public meetings were transcribed and attached to this document as an appendix.

 Public outreach included notifications via traditional and social media outlets, including the Great Falls Tribune, The Electric, and the City's Facebook page and webpage, as well as direct emails to other public, private, and non-profit agencies.
-A detailed review of public outreach and citizen participation for Program Year 2021 is found in sections AP-10 and AP-12 of this Plan.
+Additionally, City Staff distributed a communication piece to partners and to all 9 Neighborhood Councils outlining the proposed priorities and process.
+A detailed review of public outreach and citizen participation for Program Year 2022 is found in sections AP-10 and AP-12 of this Plan.